-Memorial services for Crickett will be at 11 a.m., March 11, 2019, at the Dayton Community Church, 310 Bridge St., in Dayton, with a feed and a beer to follow at the Dayton Community Center.
+Memorial services for Crickett were held March 11, 2019, at the Dayton Community Church, with a feed and a beer following at the Dayton Community Center.

 We will greatly miss our Crickett and the joy she brought to our lives.
 A fund has been established at First Northern Bank of Wyoming in Sheridan for final expenses under the name Crickett Volmer Memorial Fund, ATTN: Erin.